g4b1y/Namless_King/README.md

 The Nameless King is a 2D Game created with JAVA Swing.
 As IDE i used IntelliJ from JetBrains.
 The project took me around 1/2 week to plan and around 4 weeks to program (without writing documentation).
-The project took me around 1/2 week to plan and around 4 weeks to program (without writing documentation).
 The enemies and the player images are "stolen" and inspired by the game Dead Cells from Motion Twin (a company from France) and Evil Empires (a Team of ex-Motion Twin developers and Graphic Designers but also new Recruits).